SanBast/SanBast/README.md

 * 🖌️ Digital artist & painter
 * 🧗 Climbing addicted
 * 🏍️ Motorbike proud owner (Yamaha 660)
-* ... and for some reason I love dynosaurs 🦕
+* ... and for some reason I love dinosaurs 🦕

 ## 🤔 Bonus: why "SanBast"?
 Well, I love guitars, expecially the electric ones.
 But there's one specific colour that shines the most among the other guitar palettes: the "Tobacco *Sunburst*".